Cass, West Virginia: Current status

 The community has a general store, a restaurant, a history museum, and 20 houses refurbished for tourist lodgings.
-Cass Scenic Railroad State Park runs from the town to the half way point called Whittaker Station.
+Cass Scenic Railroad State Park runs from the town to the halfway point called Whittaker Station.
 Here a restored loggers' camp has been created on the mountain.
 Then the railroad continues up the Mountain to Bald Knob (the third highest peak in West Virginia).
 On Fridays the trains make runs to the ghost town of Spruce, West Virginia (currently not in service).
-A small number of privately-owned homes remain in the area of the community, while the majority of land and homes in Cass is owned by the State of West Virginia.
+A small number of privately owned homes remain in the area of the community, while the majority of land and homes in Cass is owned by the State of West Virginia.

 Cass is the northern terminus of the Greenbrier River Trail.